Breastfeeding stories are meant to inspire and motivate you to breastfeed successfully.

 I wasn’t enjoying the breastfeeding process or motherhood for that matter.

-At 4 weeks postpartum, I developed a clogged duct and a few nipple blisters that forced me to only feed from one breast for a few days as the other breast healed.
+At 4 weeks postpartum, I developed a clogged duct and a few nipple blisters that forced me to only breastfeed from one breast for a few days and exclusively pump from the other while it healed.

 Consequently, we switched him to formula after a few more days of what seemed to be eternity.